metacpan/metacpan-cpan-extracted/distros/G/Geo-IP/README.md

 - shawniverson <shawniverson@gmail.com>
 - Thomas J Mather <tjmather@maxmind.com>
 - Tina Mueller <TINITA@cpan.org>
+- Will Storey <will@summercat.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 by MaxMind, Inc.
+This software is copyright (c) 2002 - 2017 by MaxMind, Inc.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.